-Depth: Separately definable depths for each subcontour (FCL 2 function)
+▶ Depth: Separately definable depths for each subcontour (FCL 2 function)

-- As a rule, always start the list of subcontours with the deepest pocket! - If the contour is defined as an island, the TNC interprets the entered depth as the island height.
-The entered value (without an algebraic sign) then refers to the workpiece top surface! - If the depth is entered as 0, then for pockets the depth defined in the overview form is effective.
+- Always start the list of subcontours with the deepest pocket! - If the contour is defined as an island, the TNC interprets the entered depth as the island height.
+The entered value (without an algebraic sign) then refers to the workpiece top surfacel - If the depth is entered as 0, then for pockets the depth defined in the overview form is effective.
 Islands then rise up to the workpiece top surface!